AnnaKhariv/expense_tracker/README.md

 	$ expense_tracker remove

-Total Amount (t <convertTo>, total <convertTo>) - command take a list of exchange rates from http://fixer.io, calculate the total amount of money spent and present it to user in specified currency, where \<convertTo\> — is the currency in which total amount of expenses presented. [not avalible]
+Total Amount (t <convertTo>, total <convertTo>) - command take a list of exchange rates from http://fixer.io, calculate the total amount of money spent and present it to user in specified currency, where \<convertTo\> — is the currency in which total amount of expenses presented. [not functional, calculate total amout for different currency].

 	$ expense_tracker total <convertTo>